TomMuehlegger/Full-Stack-Nanodegree/Projects/Project 01/README.md

 # How to run

-To run the script, clone this repository directory and run entertainment_center.py.
+To run the script, clone this repository and run entertainment_center.py.
 To view the page, open fresh_tomatoes.html.